INITI-Playground/initi-playground-docs/docs/setup/game-autostart.md

 </div>

-With this configuration, the Initi Playground can operate independently, providing an uninterrupted and engaging experience for visitors in public spaces.
+With this configuration, the INITI Playground can operate independently, providing an uninterrupted and engaging experience for visitors in public spaces.

 ----